JeremyVsquared/ISLR/neural_nets.md

 ## Strengths & Weaknesses

+Neural networks have been proven to be a universal approximator.
+That is, for any given input $x$ and any given output $y$, a neural network can be trained to approximate this function.
+This is known as a _universality theorem_.
 Neural networks perform particularly well at modeling rational differences and ratios, and quite poorly with rational polynomials.

 # Convolutional Neural Networks